meteor/galaxy-docs/content/app.md

 <img src="/images/gray_circle.png" style="margin: 1em 0;"/>

-The gray full circle indicates that all the containers in your app's container set are stopped.
+The gray full circle indicates that you stopped your entire app, and the process of stopping is complete.
+By extension, it also means that all the containers in your app's container set are stopped.

 If necessary, you can check the Activity Log in your account's right-hand sidebar to determine which user(s) completed this action.
-You can always restart your containers, at any time.
+You can always restart your app, at any time.

 <h2 id="settings">Settings</h2>